FYP-DineEase/dine-ease-backend/TRACK.md

 git tag | foreach-object -process { git tag -d $_ | git push --delete origin $_ }

 ## Update
 - remove dynamic db cause after cluster is live it all will be stored in cluster localhost itself
 - Change hard coded jwt values to k8s env
 - update config module for k8s valiation
 - look into the dockerfile config and omit dev
 - fix validations ( DTOs ) { min max etc } and their redundancy

+- fix error messages
 - remove return messages when event is emitted in that , for eg auth to users account creation
+- location must be in 2d spheres
+- two types of restaurant events ( one for tax etc update and other for such details which are duplicate )
+- review data should be fetched through gateway for users
+- short ids of user
+- context for restaurant dashboard

+# Tokens

 USER:
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjY1MTkyY2VmZWIyODAxYjEwODQ4ZWMxOCIsInJvbGUiOiJVc2VyIiwiaWF0IjoxNjk3NTcxNjU2LCJleHAiOjI2OTgxNzY0NTZ9.Yv4zSw8S97D6anOwgI5GRzhqwTbLeypOmjrFmtJMw40